-Subject:

-Independent Auditors' Reports on the Tribal and Other Trust Funds and

-Individual Indian Monies Trust Funds Statements for Fiscal Years 2017 and 2016
+Subject: Independent Auditors' Reports on the Tribal and Other Trust Funds and Individual Indian Monies Trust Funds Statements for Fiscal Years 2018 and 2017 Report No. 2018-FIN-036

-Report No. 2017-FIN-025

-This memorandum transmits the KPMG LLP (KPMG) auditors' reports of the Office of the Special Trustee for American Indians (OST) financial statements for fiscal years (FYs) 2017 and 2016.
-The OST financial reports contain financial statements and notes for Tribal and Other Trust Funds (Tribal) and Individual Indian Monies Trust Funds (IIM).
+This memorandum transmits the KPMG LLP (KPMG) auditors' reports of the Office of the Special Trustee for American Indians (OST) financial statements for fiscal years (FYs) 2018 and 2017.
+The OST financial reports contain financial statements and notes for Tribal and Other Trust Funds (Tribal) and Individual Indian Monies Trust Funds (IIM), collectively referred to as the Trust Funds Financial Statements.

-The American Indian Trust Fund Management Reform Act of 1994 requires audits of the Tribal and IIM financial statements.
-Under a contract issued by OST and monitored by the Office of Inspector General, KPMG, an independent public accounting firm, performed audits of the OST FY 2017 and FY 2016 financial statements.
-The contract required that the audits be performed in accordance with the Generally Accepted Government Auditing Standards (GAGAS) issued by the U.S. Government Accountability Office.
+Under a contract issued by the OST and monitored by the Office of Inspector General, KPMG, an independent public accounting firm, audited the Trust Funds Financial Statements for the FYs ended September 30, 2018, and 2017.
+The contract required that the audit be performed in accordance with U.S. Generally Accepted Government Auditing Standards, Office of Management and Budget audit guidance, and the Government Accountability Office/Council of the Inspectors General on Integrity and Efficiency Financial Audit Manual.